-It is not clear how seriously one should take such broad statements that refer to desirable outcomes on many fronts without any specific target or commitment on any of these fronts.
-But, it is clear that in order to assess inclusion one should use approaches and criteria that are more expansive than those that involve mere reductions in absolute poverty rates based upon poverty lines that are presumably low.
-Also, to make even modest progress on any of the above fronts, the incomes of the poor should not only just grow, but grow at reasonably fast rates and also reach some absolute level that will allow them to meet basic needs (e.g. food, shelter).
-This is particularly true for India since the public provision of many basic services (e.g. health, education) is of poor quality (PROBE 1999, Dreze and Sen 2002, Motiram and Osberg 2012) and therefore even the poor are forced to access these services privately (at considerable cost).
+It is not clear how seriously we should take such broad statements that refer to desirable outcomes on many fronts without specific targets or commitment on many of these.
+But, if we want even modest progress on any of the above fronts, the incomes of the poor should not only grow, but also grow at reasonably fast rates and reach some absolute level that will allow them to meet basic needs.
+This is particularly true for India because the public provision of many basic services (e.g. health, education) is inadequate and of poor quality (PROBE 1999, Dreze and Sen 2002, Motiram and Osberg 2012) and therefore even the poor are forced to access these services privately (and at considerable cost).
+What this also means is that in order to assess inclusion, we should use approaches and criteria that are more expansive than those that involve mere reductions in absolute poverty rates, based upon poverty lines that are unacceptably low.